-It’s 2022 and D2C is here to stay.
-With the pandemic pushing everyone inside for a year or more, how, why and where people buy is almost completely different from how it was just a few months ago.
+D2C (DTC) is here to stay.
+With the pandemic pushing everyone inside for a year or more, how, why, and where people buy is almost entirely different from how it was just a few years ago.

-More people are going online to shop than ever before, meaning there’s more opportunity than ever for potential customers to learn about your offerings and become lifelong customers.
+More people are going online to shop than ever before, whether they’re buying mattresses, meals, or mascara.
+With that, there’s more opportunity than ever for potential customers to learn about your offerings and become lifelong customers.

-Simply put: if you’re a D2C brand in 2022 and you’re not focused on performance marketing as a key part of your business strategy — you’re already in serious trouble.
+Simply put: if you’re a DTC brand and you’re not focused on performance marketing as a key part of your business strategy — you’re already in serious trouble.